mjainamshah/PHASE-3-CODE-CHALLENGE-1/README.md

 #### **CREATED BY JAINAM SHAH**

 ## Learning Goals
-    - Build a React single page application from scratch
-    - Apply your knowledge of components, props and state management
-    - Design and architect features across a frontend
-    - Communicate and collaborate in a technical environment
-    - IntegrateJSON/API
-    - Incorporate client-side routing
-    - Learn how to integrate Bootstrap
+    - Learn how to manipulate python
-    - Debug any issues

-## Project Description
-    A product catalogue!

-## Requirements
-    - You must make a single page application (only one index.html file) using create-react-app
-    - Your app should use at least 5 components/6 pages in a way that keeps your code well organized
-    - There should be at least 3 client-side routes using react-routerLinks to an external site.
+    - Applying python to solve various problems
+    - Creating python backend app

 ## Setup/Installation Requirements
-    - Download zip in the code section of github to your desired folder on your device
+    - Clone or download zip in the code section of github to your desired folder on your device
     - Extract the files
     - Open the folder with vs code.
-    - In the terminal run pipenv install & pipenv shell to get the neccesary depencies & python files installed.
+    - In the terminal run pipenv install & pipenv shell to get the neccesary dependencies & python files installed.
     - Your application is running!
 Ready to go!

-## Features
+## Challenges:
+    For this week's code challenge you are required to solve all 3 challenges provided below.
     - CHALLENGE 1: Converting 12-hour time to 24-hour time
     - CHALLENGE 2: Two numbers are positive.
     - CHALLENGE 3: Consonant values